tylerjk02/sightseer/README.md

 ### 0.2.6

 - Added recipes (ingredients, instructions and servings) related to given country (if applicable).
-Can be found in culture route.
+Can be found in culture route
 - Small changes

 ### 0.2.5